ravichoudhary18/INSURERS/README.md

 # Run Project

-- .env.dev, sqlite3 and frontend/.env is added for test only.
+- .env.dev, sqlite3 and frontend/.env is added for test only.@@

 username: admin
 password: admin